 Vermont Arts Awards 2019

 The Vermont Arts Council, in association with the Governor’s office, recognizes outstanding individual and organizational contributions to the arts each year.
 Awards are given to educators, artists, performers, advocates, administrators, volunteers, and scholars.
 The Council will be celebrating the contributions of five Vermonters this year during an event held at 7 p.m. (reception at 5:30), Wednesday, October 23, at the Mahaney Arts Center at Middlebury College.
 Admission is free, but we do ask that you reserve your seats.
-RSVP now!

 Governor’s Award for Excellence in the Arts